BelindaMyteberi/awt-pj-ws2223-EfficientPhotorealisticAvatarsUsingML-AI-1-/README.md

 Parts of our code are heavily inspired by https://github.com/HavenFeng/photometric_optimization.git so please also consider citing their work as well as the underlying FLAME head model for which an up-to-date bibtex can be found [here](https://flame.is.tue.mpg.de/).

-## Acknowledgements

-This project has received funding from the DFG in the joint German-Japan-France grant agreement (RO 4804/3-1) and the ERC Starting Grant Scan2CAD (804724).
-We also thank the Center for Information Services and High Performance Computing (ZIH) at TU Dresden for generous allocations of computer time.